moonwell-fi/mamo-compounder/README.md

 ### Railway (Docker Deployment)

-The project can also be deployed to Railway using Docker for consistent builds and easy deployment.
+The project can also be deployed to Railway using Docker for consistent builds and easy deployment with Railway's built-in cron job system.

 #### Docker Deployment Steps